 Each of the secretions below triggers a new hunger in the Tamaa as they must consume certain substances to generate mass for the secretion.

-Resin: The Tamaa focuses on growing a Tentilliar gland which secretes a resinous substance.
+The Tamaa focuses on growing a Tentilliar gland which secretes a resinous substance.
 This substance can be used to immobilize a target, seal a door, or mend minor damages.
-Each level in Resin increases the strength and resilience of the resin and reduces the time it takes to fully set.
+Each rank in Resin increases the strength and resilience of the resin and reduces the time it takes to fully set.

-Toxins: The Tamaa focuses on growing a gland which produces a variety of potent narcotic effects.
-Victims can roll a Power + Will vs. the Tamaa’s Power + Arbour Heart + Toxin to resist.
-For each level in Toxin the effects for 1 minute and cause 1 point of damage to the listed aspect as well as other narrative appropriate effects.
+The Tamaa focuses on growing a gland which produces a variety of potent narcotic effects.
+Victims roll a Power + Will vs. the Tamaa’s Power + Arbour Heart + Toxin to resist.
+For each rank in Toxin the effects for 1 minute and cause 1 point of damage to the listed aspect as well as other narrative appropriate effects.
 For each level in Toxin the character can take a new effect from the list below:

 |Allergen||Puffy red skin, congestion, difficulty breathing||Appearance|